 If you have a low-light room, then we strongly recommend going for low-light plants.
 This type of houseplants requires a minimal amount of sunlight, which explains why most people choose them.

-It’s worth noting that certain houseplants require more humidity than others, so make sure to research ahead about the houseplant you’re eyeing for.
+It’s worth noting that certain indoor plants require more humidity than others, so make sure to research ahead about the houseplant you’re eyeing for.

 Most indoor locations have relatively low humidity due to heating and air conditioners that dry the air out.
-It’s best to keep your houseplants away from items that may dry out their moisture such as air conditioners, humidifiers, and radiators.
+It’s best to keep your indoor plants in Singapore away from items that may dry out their moisture such as air conditioners, humidifiers, and radiators.

 Going for tropical houseplants will require owners to monitor the moisture levels inside their home regularly.
 If you’re not up to that challenge, we recommend choosing non-tropical houseplants.

-Temperature is another important factor in the growth of the best houseplants in Singapore.
+Temperature is another important factor in the growth of the best indoor plants in Singapore.
 One thing to keep in mind about temperature is that air conditioning causes the soil to dry out more slowly.

 Likewise, radiant heat causes plants and their soil to dry out faster, which is another reason to keep your houseplants away from air conditioning units and radiators.